hashicorp/terraform-provider-aws/website/docs/r/kinesis_firehose_delivery_stream.html.markdown

 * `cloudwatch_logging_options` - (Optional) The CloudWatch Logging Options for the delivery stream.
 More details are given below.
 * `processing_configuration` - (Optional) The data processing configuration.
 More details are given below.
 * `request_configuration` - (Optional) The request configuration.
 More details are given below.
+* `retry_duration` - (Optional) Total amount of seconds Firehose spends on retries.
+This duration starts after the initial attempt fails, It does not include the time periods during which Firehose waits for acknowledgment from the specified destination after each attempt.
+Valid values between `0` and `7200`.
+Default is `300`.

 The `cloudwatch_logging_options` object supports the following: